Updated: Sep 22

 Brown is also the most sensible of the colors, generating a sense of structure and stability.
 In many ways it can be considered a serious color, effectively being ‘down-to-earth’.
 You certainly would not expect to see a celebrity coming down the red carpet in a brown outfit looking to make a fashion statement.

-Instead, Brown is reserved for a smart individual, the reliable person that you can trust, and trust is a strong emotion that comes from the color.
+Instead, Brown is reserved for a smart individual, a reliable person that you can trust, and trust is a strong emotion that comes from the color.
 If you want to generate a feeling of safety and put someone at ease, because one might associate it with history and stability, it is the ideal choice.
-There is no greater example of this sense of dependability than the UPS logo, which use brown to generate a deep trust in their service.
+There is no greater example of this sense of dependability than the UPS logo, which uses brown to generate a deep trust in their service.

 However, the darker versions of the color brown can generate negative feelings and emotions for the individual.
-When overused in home decoration it can create a sense of gloominess and lack of energy or motivation.
+When overused in home decoration it can create a sense of gloominess and a lack of energy or motivation.
 It is important to use the color carefully and offset it with others to balance out its effect.